RobhooX/RobSIRs.jl/README.md

 ## VISION

 Covid-19 pandemic as a model system to explore eco-evolutionary feedbacks.
 This is to say how ecological dynamics driven by connectivity dynamics (i.e. lockdowns) interact with new variants.
-The specific goal is to modeling mobility dynamics and age-dependent mortality rate at local regional and global scales (NODE: individual, city, and country).
-Inference includes Susceptibles (S), Infected (I), Recovered (R) and Deaths (D) NODES for four different connectivity scenarios: isolated, fully connected, connectivity dynamics (i.e., lockdowns) and empirical mobility estimations.
+The specific goal is to modeling mobility dynamics and age-dependent mortality rate at local regional and global scales (NODE: city, and country).
+Inference includes Susceptible (S), Infected (I), Recovered (R) and Deaths (D) counts for four different connectivity scenarios: isolated, fully connected, connectivity dynamics (i.e., lockdowns) and empirical mobility estimations.

 ## QUESTION